Healthy School Environments

 More than 53 million children spending a significant portion of their day in the classroom, poor indoor air quality can pose health risks in schools for both students and staff and lead to asthma attacks, decreased performance and diminished concentration.

-AASA began its work on healthy school environments and indoor air quality in 1992 and continues to work with school districts across the nation to elevate the importance of a healthy school environment.
-Poor indoor air quality is a serious risk to children’s health and academic performance.
+AASA began its work on healthy school environments and indoor air quality in 1992 and worked with school districts across the nation to elevate the importance of a healthy school environment.
+Poor indoor air quality continues to be a serious risk to children’s health and academic performance.
 To prepare schools for children, this program promotes holistic improvements to the school environment, while educating students and staff.
-Funded through a cooperative agreement with the Environmental Protection Agency, AASA provides outreach, technical assistance, national presentations, training opportunities, virtual seminars and other resources through this project.
+Funded through a cooperative agreement with the Environmental Protection Agency, AASA provideed outreach, technical assistance, training opportunities, and other resources.

-Putting the Pieces Together: A School Leader's Guide to Healthy Indoor Environments-- Putting the Pieces Together is an interactive document that introduces the school community to six common challenges that may be encountered when implementing and sustaining a healthy indoor environmental plan/program: 1) Maintaining strong leadership, 2) Dealing with overcrowding, 3) Increasing awareness and prioritizing IEQ, 4) Implementing effective communication strategies, 5) Overcoming financial barriers, and 6) Creating networking opportunities.
-Click here for the PDF version, and email firstname.lastname@example.org to request a hard copy.
+- Putting the Pieces Together: A School Leader's Guide to Healthy Indoor Environments: This document introduces six common challenges that may be encountered when implementing and sustaining a healthy indoor environmental plan/program: 1) Maintaining strong leadership, 2) Dealing with overcrowding, 3) Increasing awareness and prioritizing IEQ, 4) Implementing effective communication strategies, 5) Overcoming financial barriers, and 6) Creating networking opportunities.
+Click here for the PDF version, or request a hard copy from firstname.lastname@example.org.